Robert F. Mullen, PhD

 We are Not Alone

-SAD is Not the Consequence of Our Behaviors
+It is Not the Consequence of Our Behaviors

 We are Not Mental

 Not only is the description inaccurate, but it promotes hostile perceptions of incompetence and derangement.
 It is the dominant source of stigma, guilt, and self-loathing.
 The word mental defines a person or their behavior as extreme or illogical.
 In adolescence, anyone unpopular or different was a mental case or a retard.
-The urban dictionary defines mental as someone silly or stupid.
+The urban dictionary defines mental as someone silly or simpleminded.
 It is often associated with violent or divisive behavior.
-Add the word illness or disorder and we have the public stereotype of the dangerous and unpredictable individual who cannot fend for themselves and should be isolated.
+Add the words illness or disorder and we have the public stereotype of the dangerous and unpredictable individual who cannot fend for themselves and should be isolated.
 Emotional malfunction is not ‘mental,’ biologic, hygienic, neurochemical, or psychogenic, but all of these things.

 To the early civilizations, mental illnesses were the domain of supernatural forces and demonic possession.
 Hippocrates and diagnosticians of the 19th century favored the humours (bodily liquids).
 Lunar influence, sorcery, and witchcraft are timeless culprits.
 In the early 20th century, it was somatogenic.
 The biological approach argues that disorder is due to our brain’s physical structure and functioning.
-The pharmacological approach promotes it as brain chemistry imbalance.
+The pharmacological approach promotes it as a brain chemistry imbalance.
 The first Diagnostic and Statistical Manual of Mental Disorders (1952) leaned heavily on environmental and biological causes.
+Social anxiety sustains itself through the simultaneous mutual interaction of mind, body, spirit, and emotions.

 If you know the enemy and know yourself, you need not fear the result of a hundred battles.

-Of course, we are not helpless unless we choose to be.
+We are not helpless unless we choose to be.
 Multiple resources are available to anyone with the motivation and commitment to recover.

 If you know the enemy and know yourself, you need not fear the result of a hundred battles.

-Yet, we continue to beat ourselves up for our perceptual inadequacies.
-We blame ourselves for our defects as if they are the pervading forces of our true being, rather than symptoms of our malfunction.
-We are not defined by our social anxiety disorder.
-We are defined by our character strengths, virtues, and achievements.
+We are not defined by our social anxiety disorder but by our character strengths, virtues, and achievements.
 When we break our leg do we become that injured limb or are we simply an Individual with a broken leg?

-To moderate our social anxiety, we identify the situations that provoke them.
-Further self-examination unpacks the associated fears and corresponding negative thoughts and behaviors.
-We need to know what adversely impacts us to rationally respond.
-We cannot fix the complexity of our thoughts and behaviors unless we know what is broken.
+We cannot fix the complexity of our emotional malfunction unless we know what is broken.
 SAD is the most underrated, misunderstood, and misdiagnosed disorder.
 Nicknamed the neglected anxiety disorder, few professionals understand it, and fewer know how to challenge it.
-One has to experience it to know it and examine it to understand it.
+One has to experience it to know it.

 We dread situations that provoke our fears of criticism and ridicule.
 We anticipate being judged negatively.
 We reject overtures anticipating rejection.
 Unless we are fortune tellers or mind-readers, assuming to know what another person is thinking or planning is irrational.
 It is a symptom of our condition.